-You will need to develop compensating strategies and to assess your need for accommodations, as well as the effectiveness of specific accommodation strategies.
+You will need to develop compensating strategies and to assess your need for academic adjustments, as well as the effectiveness of specific accommodation strategies.
 You will need to know what services you need for success.

-There is no general accommodation plan that is appropriate for all students or for a particular disability.
-One student may need different accommodations in different courses.
+There is no general access plan that is appropriate for all students or for a particular disability.
+One student may need different academic adjustments in different courses.
 The most appropriate plan provides equal access coupled with consideration of the disability and the documentation, the student's preferences, program and faculty requirements for a particular course, and applicable laws.
-Note that tutors and personal attendants are not accommodations that a college must provide.
+Note that tutors and personal attendants are not academic adjustments that a college must provide.

-Requested accommodations must be supported by documentation that spells out the disability itself and the need for the requested accommodations.
+Requested academic adjustments must be supported by documentation that spells out the disability itself and the need for the requested adjustments.

 Some students are declassified under IDEA during high school.
 This does not automatically mean that the student can't be considered as a having a disability at college, however, the appropriateness of declassification should be looked at carefully in light of the transition needs for success in the college environment.